 Today, The Boiling Crab is opening its 20th location in October 2017 – their 4th opening in less than a year.
 With extensive growth plans, how do they keep operations running smoothly?
 Daniel Thornhill, IT Manager for The Boiling Crab, says that “technology helps create success in all aspects of our operation, from front of house to back of house.
 Technology is the backbone of a successful restaurant operation.”

 From purchasing to tech support, Daniel is a one-man band and manages everything IT related for the operation.
-For him, implementing Oracle Hospitality’s Workstation 6 hardware was a no brainer.
+For him, implementing the Oracle MICROS Workstation 6 hardware was a no brainer.

 “We were using Oracle Hospitality RES 3700 software with third-party hardware,” Daniel says.
 “Before implementing the Workstation 6, we had to write custom scripts in RES for the third-party hardware to operate properly.
 It was difficult and time consuming to make sure the software and hardware were working together, especially as we were growing and adding new locations.”